hauntarl/real-python/README.md

 # Python Basics

-a repository for python fundamentals
+A Repository for Fundamentals of Python

 ## References